optimis3232/TonCoin_Miner/README.md

-WECLOME TO TONCOIN_MINER!
-Fastest Solo Miner Ever!
+Fastest solo miner on GPU devices

 1) Run in Ubuntu terminal:
 ./go YOUR_WALLET